 - 1. Failure to include proof of, or ability to obtain, all required liability insurance listing Indian River County as an additional insured, as specified in the County contract attached to the proposal. - 2.
-Failure to submit all portions of the proposal by stated deadline.
+Failure to submit all portions of the proposal by the specified submission deadline. - 3.
+Failure to certify the Application for Funding by the Agency's duly authorized official attesting to the accurateness of the submission and the governing body's approval.